Pertrick/codesherpasapi/README.md

 - Can update all the attributes (at once) of an existing customer mentioned above.
 - Can delete an existing customer.

 An sqlite database is used to persist/ store data.
+The database file can be found in "database" folder named "codesherpasapi".

 Steps on How to Install Project.
 - Clone project  into your local machine and open the folder in code editor or IDE